MattClarkson/CMakeCatchTemplate/README.md

  myproject, MyProject and the namespace mp with names of your choice, and then create your own project.

-The second option can be achieved manually or by running `rename.sh` with the relevant names.
+The second option can be achieved manually or by editing and running `rename.sh`.
+Credit and thanks go to [ddervs](https://github.com/ddervs) for writing `rename.sh`.

-_NOTE: Will not work (reliably) after running CMake in the directory for the first time._
+This step should be performed before running CMake for the first time.

 Overview
 --------